 INFORMED CONSENT AND PATIENT’S SAFETY

 Volunteers or patients wanting to join clinical trials must talk with their doctor/ healthcare team and research specialists to make well decided informed choices regarding participating in the trial.
 This is known as informed consent.

 Doctors should describe how this trial differs from the standard treatment strategy.
 What are the benefits and risk factors associated with this study?
 Explain the eligibility criteria to participate in clinical trials; what is expected of each participating person?

-Eligibility criteria for clinical trials ensure that the participants are safe, bound to no ill effects, and the research is well-structured.
+Eligibility criteria for clinical trials ensure that the participants are safe, bound to no ill effects, and the research has a clear grounding.
 The participant and the research team will together review these criteria.

 People who take part in clinical trials may withdraw their participation at any point in time due to any personal or medical conditions.
 It may be because the treatment is not working or giving the desired results, including severe risks and side effects.
 Experts and scientists would closely monitor clinical trials to look for their good and bad impacts.
 Also, before participating in clinical trials, people should communicate with the concerned specialists and doctors to know who will manage their treatments and care during the trial and post the trial.

 - 1.Malik L, Parsons H, Mahalingam D, et al. Clinical Outcomes and Survival of Advanced Renal Cancer Patients in Phase I Clinical Trials.
 Clinical Genitourinary Cancer.
 Published online October 2014:359-365. doi:10.1016/j.clgc.2014.01.011